selhorn/f5-openstack-docs/docs/lbaas/topic_capacity-based-scaleout.rst

         ...
         # When using service differentiated environments, the environment can be
         # scaled out to multiple device service groups by providing a group number.
-        # Each agent associated with a specific device service group should have
+        # Each |agent| instance associated with a specific device service group should have
         # the same environment_group_number.
         #
         # environment_group_number = 1